jjcfrancisco/popgis/README.md

        -s osm \
        -t waters
 ```

+#### Modes
+The **overwrite** mode will delete existing table if name of schema/table is the same and will write into the new table.
+The **append** mode only inserts new data into the existing table.
+The **fail** mode, it ensures that if the table already exists in the database, the job will fail to prevent data loss.

 ## Benchmarks
 Although non extensive, the benchmarking shows **Popgis is twice faster than ogr2ogr**.
 This is most noticeable with large files.